mtb-za/says-who/content/session_reports/dd_sessions/session9.md

 Eventually, with some clever coordination, Padraig managed to hop a couple of balconies and get a camera and microphone on the window to watch for a couple of days.

+Round about this time, the agents got a call from Cassandra Irving, who was working at the Romania desk at GCHQ.
+She was being followed and was sounding very scared.
+Coop and Petros, who had been waiting outside hared off in that direction to check it out.

+They talked her through a few streets, getting near to her without anything happening.
+When getting closer, they noticed a police car redirecting traffic.
+Ducking into an alleyway, Coop quickly set up an ambush.
+As Cassandra came around the corner, Coop shot one of the two people who followed her into the alleyway.
+At the same time, Petros pulled her into the van and started it up, prepared to get involved.
+The first trailer, not shot at by Coop took cover in a nearby doorway and shot back blindly.
+Petros, seeing this revved the engine and blocked the entrance, dodging the shots.
+Coop fired off a few more shots to keep everyone's heads down and got into the van as well, making sure to finish off the wounded opponent who had been shot first.
+The two peeled out, attempting to hit the last person who had been following Cassandra.

+It took them some time, but they were able to lose their pursuers and get back to a safe house to be greeted by Yannis and Padraig, who had otherwise had a pretty quiet day, finishing off their cleaning.

+Cassandra told them that she had not heard from her contact, Alvah, for a while now.
+She had also seen the same couple of strangers around for the last couple of days, including when leaving the office at an odd time for lunch.
+The agents calmed her down and settled her one of their secondary bolt holes.

 ## GM Notes and Thoughts

+The person in Drawes' office made the players a lot more cautious than I expected.
+In any case, the infiltration went off smoothly, and they at least have some observation in place, and can probably get in again if they need to.

+The call from Cassandra was a somewhat random event, in that I had it as happening at some point, but the exact date was randomised away from the table.
+Luckily for the players their combat-focused person, Coop, was not stuck inside cleaning things.
+I used the same priority extended task approach that I had used before.
+Again, it worked pretty well.

+The shootout and the short chase is going to raise their heat within London.
+So far though, they have not been properly identified, so the descriptions are still a little vague.
+In any case, the campaign is starting to ramp up a little now, so hopefully we can keep things going.
+I am aware that it is the Dracula Dossier, and there have not been many Draculas yet.

 ## Notable NPCs

 * Dr John L Drawes - Director of an NHS Haematology and Malaria Research Institute in the Plaistow area.
 Lives in a fancy building.
+* Cassandra Irving -